usnistgov/ARIAC/wiki/competition_specifications.md

 # 4. Sensors #

-Teams can place sensors around the environment in static locations.
+* Teams can place sensors around the environment in static locations.
 Each sensor has a cost that factors into the final score.

-Available sensors are:
+* Available sensors are:

    1. **Break beam**: reports when a beam is broken by an object.
 It does not provide distance information.
    1. **Laser scanner**: provides an array of distances to a sensed object.
-1. **Depth camera**: provides a point cloud of sensed distances.
+   1. **Depth camera**: provides a point cloud of sensed distances and rgb-d images.
-1. **Cognex logical camera**: provides information about the pose and type of all models within its field of view.
-  * **Note**: The range of the logical camera has been increased to cover 4 bins at a time (instead of 1 bin previously).
+   1. **Cognex logical camera**: provides information about the pose and type of all models within its field of view. **Note**: The range of the logical camera has been increased to cover 4 bins at a time (instead of 1 bin previously).
 With this new range, 2 logical cameras should be sufficient to cover the surface of a shelf.
-1. Proximity: detects the range to an object.
+   1. **Proximity sensor** outputs how far an object is from the sensor.

 * Sensors can be placed in any free space in the workcell, they do not need to be mounted so that they are touching the conveyor belt/support frame of the storage bin.
 * Sensors must be used in a realistic manner and must not exploit any simulation technicalities such as the logical camera seeing through obstructions.
 * For the details about how to configure the sensor locations, see the [Configuration Specifications](configuration_spec.md).
+* More details on each sensor can be found on the [Sensor Interface](tutorials/sensor_interface.md) page.

 # 5. Order #